cinqict/jenkinsdev/blog1.md

 ```

 ## Remove Credentials
-Second we do not want to login each restart, hence we need to remove the required default credentials.
+As a second step we do not want to login upon each restart, so we need to remove the required default credentials.
-This can be done with a small Groovy script which we add to the init.groovy.d directory.
+This is done with a small Groovy script which i've added to the init.groovy.d directory.
 All Groovy files in this directory will be executed during startup.

-We create the file: `init.groovy.d/disable-securit.groovy`
+I've created the file: `init.groovy.d/disable-securit.groovy`

 ```groovy
 #!/usr/bin/env groovy